List of NBA franchise postseason droughts

 This is a list of National Basketball Association (NBA) franchise post-season appearance droughts.
 This list includes the all-time and the active consecutive non-playoffs.
 Aside from the NBA playoff appearance droughts, this list also includes droughts of series wins, appearances in the NBA Finals and NBA championship wins.
-The oldest such franchise is the Suns (54 seasons), while the Royals/Kings and the Hawks have even longer championship droughts (71 and 64 seasons, respectively).
-Six franchises have never been to the NBA Finals, the highest number among the major North American sports.
+The oldest franchise to never win the championship is the Suns (54 seasons), while the Royals/Kings and the Hawks have even longer championship droughts (71 and 64 seasons, respectively).
+Five franchises have never been to the NBA Finals, tied with the National Hockey League for the highest number among the major North American sports.
 The oldest such team is the Braves/Clippers franchise (52 seasons); the Kings and the Hawks have appearance droughts that are even longer (71 and 61 seasons, respectively).
-The longest a franchise has gone without appearing in the playoffs at all is 16 seasons: the Kings franchise from 2007 to 2022.
+The longest a franchise has gone without appearing in the playoffs at all is 16 seasons: the Kings franchise from 2006 to 2023.

-Of the 19 franchises that have won an NBA championship, 7 have droughts of 38 seasons or more, which is to say that the past 38 championships have been shared among only 12 franchises: the Lakers (9), Bulls (6), Spurs (5), Warriors (4), Pistons (3), Celtics (3), Heat (3), Rockets (2), Mavericks (1), Cavaliers (1), Raptors (1) and Bucks (1).
-By contrast, the other three major North American sports have each had at least 17 franchises become champions over the same period of time.
+Of the 20 franchises that have won an NBA championship, 6 have droughts of 41 seasons or more, which is to say that the past 40 championships have been shared among only 14 franchises: the Lakers (8), Bulls (6), Spurs (5), Warriors (4), Pistons (3), Celtics (3), Heat (3), Rockets (2), Mavericks (1), Cavaliers (1), Raptors (1), Bucks (1), Nuggets (1), and Thunder (1).
+By contrast, the other three major North American sports have each had at least 18 franchises become champions over the same period of time.